 Catalina Lore: The last time it snowed in Catalina was in 1949.

-Most affordable way to get to the Island is by boat service from several ports.
+The most affordable way to get to the Island is by boat service from several ports.
 You can take the Catalina Express or Catalina Flyer for about $75 round trip.

 On my most recent trip, I went with Catalina Express from Long Beach.
 They also have service from San Pedro and Dana Point.
 The long beach terminal is very nice with convenient multilevel parking.
 The trip on their boats takes around 1 hour and 10 minutes.
 See more here.